kanewilliamsbusiness07-debug/PWP1/REDEPLOY_INSTRUCTIONS.md

 ### Build Logs Show Warnings

-If you see warnings like "DATABASE_URL not set" in build logs:
+If you see warnings about storage env vars (e.g., `AWS_S3_BUCKET`, `DDB_*`) not set in build logs:
-- This is expected during build time
+- This can be expected during build time
-- Variables are loaded at runtime, not build time
+- Variables are injected at runtime; verify them via the `/api/env-check` endpoint after deployment
-- Check the `/api/env-check` endpoint at runtime (after deployment)
+- Ensure infra (DynamoDB & S3) is provisioned and variables are set in Amplify Console

 ## Expected Timeline